goldmann/goldmann.pl/blog/2013-04-16-jmx-connections-to-jboss-as.md

 ## Classpath changes

-To be able to connect to the remote you need to add a few libraries to the classpath.
+To be able to connect to the remote JMX you need to add a few libraries to the classpath.

 <div class="alert alert-info"><h4>Optional</h4>You can skip this part if you're going to connect to local processes and don't want to have the JBoss CLI integrated with JConsole.
 In any other case this step is required.</div>

 ### JConsole

-If you use JConsole - you're lucky, because the JBoss AS team ships a wrapper script for JConsole.
+If you use JConsole, you're lucky, because the JBoss AS team ships a wrapper script for JConsole.
 You can find it in `$JBOSS_HOME/bin/jconsole.sh`.
-As a bonus you get access to JBoss AS CLI directly from JConsole.
+As a bonus you get access to the JBoss AS CLI directly from JConsole.

 ### VisualVM

-If you want to use VisualVM - I [adjusted](https://gist.github.com/goldmann/fdea19f156eff7b15f99) a wrapper script, found originally on [akquinet blog](http://blog.akquinet.de/2012/11/01/connecting-visualvm-with-a-remote-jboss-as-7-eap6-jvm-process/).
+If you want to use VisualVM, I [adjusted](https://gist.github.com/goldmann/fdea19f156eff7b15f99) a wrapper script, found originally on [akquinet blog](http://blog.akquinet.de/2012/11/01/connecting-visualvm-with-a-remote-jboss-as-7-eap6-jvm-process/).
 [This script]((https://gist.github.com/goldmann/fdea19f156eff7b15f99)) will
-make it easy to launch VisualVM with required libraries on the classpath for both, JBoss AS 7 and 8.
+make it easy to launch VisualVM with the required libraries on the classpath for both JBoss AS 7 and 8.

-Do not forget to adjust the `VISUALVM` path to the VisualVM executable before you proceed.
+You may need to adjust the `VISUALVM` path to the VisualVM executable before you proceed.

 ## Connections

-Now, when we have our applications fed with the right classpath - we're ready to connect to the instance.
+Now, that we have our monitoring applications set up with the correct classpath, we're ready to connect to a local or remote instance.

 ### Local processes

 This is when the monitoring application and the JBoss AS instance are running on one host.

-<div class="alert alert-warn"><h4>Mode</h4>Works in <strong>standalone</strong> and <strong>domain</strong> mode.</div>
+<div class="alert alert-warn"><h4>Mode</h4>This works in both <strong>standalone</strong> and <strong>domain</strong> mode.</div>

-There are **no preparations required** to connect JConsole or VisualVM to a local process.
+There are **no classpath preparations required** to connect JConsole or VisualVM to a local process.
 But if you want to use the integrated CLI with JConsole you need to use the `jconsole.sh` wrapper script mentioned earlier.

-In this case a local authentication takes place and connection from the same host are automatically granted.
+In this case, no authentication is necessary since connections from the same host are automatically allowed.

 To begin just start the selected application (JConsole or Visual VM), choose the appropriate Java process from the list and you're ready.